Driving a hard bargain for taxes

-LOS ANGELES Lured by the promise of high pay for part-time work, Geovanie Rosario quit his day job three years ago and joined the so-called “gig economy.”
+LOS ANGELES (Reuters) - Lured by the promise of high pay for part-time work, Geovanie Rosario quit his day job three years ago and joined the so-called “gig economy.”

 Driving for Lyft, Uber and other ride-hailing services in New York, he took home a tidy $69,000 in his first year – vastly more than what he had earned previously as the assistant manager of a furniture store.